lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 Tools needed:

 * LabVIEW 2018 SP1 - installer zips located on Pavo
-* LabVIEW License manager - downloadable on NI website
+* LabVIEW License manager - location TBD version should be <= 4.0
 * JKI LabVIEW VI Package Manager - JKI account needed
-* NI MAX
+* NI MAX - included with LabVIEW
 * LabVIEW packages listed in the table in section 4 of 3151_MCS_0036
 * VI packages listed in section 4
 * Tekniker made VIs - location of the files to be solved eventually